DOROTHY DAY-CATHOLIC WORKER COLLECTION

 Series W-13, the Charles M. Butterworth Papers, 1927-1978 (0.9 cubic foot), contains correspondence and journals documenting his activities with the New York Catholic Worker (1956-1963) and his later career as an attorney and anti-war activist in Philadelphia.
 Included is a file of letters and notes from Dorothy Day.

-Series W-15, the Arthur T. and Elizabeth Odell Sheehan Papers, 1929-1975, undated (1,4 cubic feet), contains fragmentary correspondence and writings of Peter Maurin's first biographer and his wife.
-For biographical information on Arthur Sheehan, see this eulogy by Dorothy Day.
+Series W-15, the Arthur T. and Elizabeth Odell Sheehan Papers, 1924-1975, undated (1.4 cubic feet), contains correspondence pondence and writings of Peter Maurin's first biographer and his wife.

 Series W-18, the Casa Maria Catholic Worker Community (Milwaukee, WI) Records, 1966- (3.9 cubic feet), documents the community co-founded by Michael and Annette Cullen in 1966, including correspondence, log books, and publications.
 The house logs, which contain personally identifiable information on guests and community members, are restricted.
 For their website, click here.
 See also the Michael Denis Cullen Papers.